12 Gauge vs. 20 Gauge: The Shotgun Shootout

 Most prospective shotgun owners will narrow their choices down to two options: 12 vs 20 gauge.

-In this article we will analyze the advantages and disadvantages of the two most popular shotgun options, 12 and 20-gauge.
+In this article we will analyze the advantages and disadvantages of the two most popular shotgun options: 12 gauge, and 20 gauge.

-The difference between 12 and 20-gauge shotguns is their bore diameter.
-A 12 gauge has a bore diameter of 0.729” compared to 0.615” for 20 gauge.
-This means that a 12 gauge can fire larger payloads of buckshot at higher muzzle velocity at the cost of higher felt recoil.
+The difference between 12 gauge and 20 gauge shotguns are their bore diameters.
+A 12 gauge has a bore diameter of 0.729”.
+A 20 gauge has a bore diameter of 0.615”.
+This means a 12 gauge can fire larger payloads of shot at higher muzzle velocities, albeit at the cost of higher recoil.

-If you’re familiar with shotguns, you’ll know that a lower gauge means a bigger caliber.
+If you’re familiar with shotguns, then you know a lower gauge means a bigger caliber.
 However, if you’re new to shotguns or firearms in general, this can be a confusing concept to grasp.

 Handgun and rifle calibers are defined by their internal bore diameter.
-A 40-caliber handgun has 0.40 inch diameter bore.
-This means the bigger the number, the bigger the bullet the gun can fire.
+A .40 caliber handgun has 0.40" diameter bore.
+The higher its caliber, the bigger the bullet the gun can fire.
 However, shotgun gauges are determined by a more archaic system.

-If you’re new to shotguns you might not be aware that all 20-gauge shotgun shells are required to be colored yellow, regardless of payload.
+If you’re new to shotguns, you might not be aware that all 20 gauge shotshell hulls are colored yellow, regardless of payload.

-For this reason, it has been mandated that all 20-guage shells are colored yellow to make them easily distinguishable from 12-guage shells.
+For this reason, it is industry practice to load all 20 gauge shells with yellow hulls, making them easily distinguishable from 12 gauge shells.

 Recoil

-When it comes to felt recoil, 20-gauge shells win by a country mile.
-As 12 gauge shells pack a heavier payload of projectiles and powder they will always have more recoil than comparative 20 gauge ammo.
-This chart compares the felt recoil experienced by the shooter for three popular 12 and 20 gauge Winchester SXP hunting loads.
+When it comes to having lower recoil, 20 gauge shells win by a country mile.
+As 12 gauge shells pack a heavier payload of projectiles and powder, they will always have more recoil relative to 20 gauge ammo.
+The accompanying chart compares the recoil three popular 12 and 20 gauge Winchester hunting loads exert against the shooter.

-The second advantage is speed of follow-up shots.
-Regardless of whether you need to line up two quick shots on a pheasant you just kicked up or if you need to perform a mag dump in a self-defense situation, the lighter recoil of the 20 gauge makes this an easier task.
+The second advantage to lower recoil is faster, more accurate follow-up shots.
+If you need to line up two quick shots on a pheasant you just kicked up – or perform a mag dump in a self-defense situation – the lighter recoil of the 20 gauge will make your task easier.

 Accuracy/Pattern Density

-To understand pattern density, it’s important to understand how a shotgun ammunition works.
+To understand pattern density, it’s important to understand how shotgun ammunition works.

-A shotgun shell, or shotshell, is a plastic hull with a primer at the bottom.
-Inside the hull is a powder charge and on top of that is a plastic cup known as a “wad” to hold the projectiles known as “shot” which are essentially just round steel or lead balls.
+A shotgun shell, or shotshell, has a plastic hull with a metal cap and primer at its base.
+Inside the hull is a powder charge.
+On top of that is a plastic cup known as a “wad” to hold projectiles known as “shot” (i.e. steel or lead balls).

-Shot sizes will vary depending on what you’re planning on using the shotgun shell for.
-For self-defense you would want to use something larger like #00 buckshot (pronounced “double aught”), or if you’re hunting something smaller, like grouse or pheasant, a smaller option like #8 birdshot would be ideal.
+The shot size you should choose depends on what you’re planning on using your shotgun for.
+For self-defense you would want to use something larger, like #00 buckshot (pronounced “double aught”).
+If you’re hunting something smaller, like grouse or pheasant, a smaller option like #8 birdshot would be ideal.

-One common misconception is that once the wad and buckshot leave the shotgun barrel, it behaves like a swarm of bees and scatters quickly.
-However, what happens is that the shot leaves the barrel in a column and begins to disperse.
+One common misconception is that once the wad and buckshot leave the shotgun barrel, it latter behaves like a swarm of bees, scattering quickly.
+Through shot does indeed spread out upon exiting the barrel, it remains in a much tighter cluster than Hollywood might have you believe.

-There are numerous factors that affect how the projectiles disperse, such as minor imperfections on the surface of the shot, muzzle velocity, and stringing.
+There are numerous factors that affect how projectiles disperse, such as minor imperfections on the surface of the shot pellet, muzzle velocity, and "stringing."

-Stringing is a process where the shot at the top of the wad is deformed less during firing, while shot at the bottom of the wad endures the added pressure and weight of all the shot above it causing it to deform.
+Stringing is a process where the shot at the top of the wad deforms less during ignition, while shot at the bottom of the wad endures the added pressure and weight of all the shot above it, causing it to deform.
 This means that the buckshot at the top of the column will reach the target faster (because it’s more aerodynamic) than the shot at the bottom of the column.

-The width of dispersion of shot when it reaches the target is referred to as pattern density.
-If the patter density is too wide, it’s possible to miss a smaller bird like a quail, at range.
-Conversely, if the pattern density is too tight it will be harder for shooters to score hits.
+The width of dispersion of shot when it reaches the target is referred to as "pattern density."
+If the pattern density is too wide, then it’s quite possible the shot will miss a smaller target, like a quail, altogether.
+Conversely, if the pattern density is too tight, it will be harder for shooters to score hits.

-One other factor that can affect pattern density is the type of choke used in the shotgun barrel.
-A choke typically screws into the barrel and acts like a forcing cone, making the lead or steel shot a more compact column as they exit the barrel.
-Chokes will create a tighter pattern density but should not be used with slugs.
+Another factor that can affect pattern density is the type of choke tube being used in the shotgun barrel.
+A choke typically screws into the muzzle where it acts as a forcing cone, constricting the shot so it produces a more reliable pattern downrange.

 As the 12 gauge has a wider bore diameter, it can fit more shot into a wad.
-This means that it will have a higher pattern density than 20 gauge shot.
+This means it can produce a denser pattern than a 20 gauge shell.

 Stopping Power

-The 12 gauge shotgun has been well known for its stopping power due to its effectiveness in trench warfare during WWI and in the jungles of the Pacific theatre during WWII.
-Furthermore, the 12 gauge Remington 870 pump-action shotgun is a favorite of law enforcement and can be found in squad cars across the United States.
+The 12 gauge shotgun is well known for its stopping power.
+It proved its effectiveness in the trenches of WWI and in the jungles of the Pacific theater during WWII.
+Pump-action 12 gauge shotguns like the Remington 870 and Mossberg 590 are valued by law enforcement officers, and can be found in squad cars across the United States.

-There’s no denying that a 12 gauge load packs a huge punch, but how much?
-In the table below we compare three popular loads for both 12 gauge and 20-gauge shells.
+There’s no denying that a 12 gauge load packs a huge punch.
+But how much?
+In the accompanying table we compare the muzzle energy of popular 12 gauge and 20 gauge shells.

-Let’s compare the rifled slugs for the purpose of this explanation.
+Let’s compare the two rifled slug loads for the purpose of this explanation.

-Even though both slugs exit the barrel with the same muzzle velocity of 1600 FPS, the 12 gauge load has a muzzle energy of 2488 foot-pounds while the 20 gauge load clocks in at 1865 foot-pounds (that’s a 33% difference!)
+Although both slugs exit the barrel with the same muzzle velocity (1,600 fps), the 12 gauge's heavier slug has muzzle energy of 2,488 foot-pounds – about 33% more powerful than the lighter 20 gauge slug's 1,865 foot-pounds muzzle energy.

-Although the disparity will vary between different loadings, 12 gauge shotgun ammunition will generally always have more stopping power than a comparative 20 gauge load.
+The disparity varies between different loadings.
+Even so, 12 gauge shotgun ammunition generally always has more stopping power than 20 gauge alternatives.

 Hunting

-Both shotgun gauges are extremely popular for hunting all types of game animals from upland bird, waterfowl, turkey, and even whitetail deer.
+Both shotgun gauges are extremely popular for hunting almost all types of game animals, including upland birds, waterfowl, turkey, and even whitetail deer.

-Proponents of the 20-gauge shotgun will cite its recoil advantage over the 12 gauge and suggest that it is more than sufficient for all sizes of game.
-On the other hand, 12-gauge aficionados will bring up the shotshell’s hard-hitting terminal ballistics and extended range that the 12 gauge offers.
+Proponents of the 20 gauge shotgun extol its recoil advantage over the 12 gauge, and suggest that it is more than sufficient for all medium game.
+On the other hand, 12 gauge aficionados will bring up the shotshell’s hard-hitting terminal ballistics and extended range.

-Although 20-gauge loads can be effective for turkey hunting, waterfowl, and deer, the major issue is that you need to be at close range.
-As the 20 gauge shotshell has a lower muzzle velocity compared to the 12 gauge, the 20 will lose velocity faster and how a shorter effective range.
+Although the 20 gauge can be effective for hunting turkey, waterfowl, and deer, its major issue is that it requires the hunter to fire at close range.
+As the 20 gauge shotshell's striking energy is low compared to the 12 gauge, so too does it have a shorter effective range.

-Therefore, the majority of hunters will grab their 12-gauge shotgun when they plan to hunt larger game animals like duck, goose, turkey, and deer.
-The extended range and stopping power more than make up for the additional felt recoil in most cases.
+This is why the majority of hunters choose 12 gauge shotguns when they plan to hunt larger game such as deer, turkey, and even waterfowl.
+The 12 gauge's extended range and greater stopping power more than make up for the additional felt recoil in most cases.

-However, for small game or bird hunting, the 20-gauge is usually the best option.
-With its low recoil, it allows manufactures to produce a lighter gun that is quick and maneuverable.
-This makes it easier for hunters to quickly bring their gun to bear on a grouse or pheasant they kicked up.
-Furthermore, the lower recoil of the 20-gauge allows for extremely quick and accurate follow-up shots.
+However, for small game or bird hunting, the 20 gauge is usually the beter option.
+Its lower recoil permits the design of lighter shotguns.
+That makes it easier for hunters to quickly bring their gun to bear on a grouse or pheasant they just kicked up.
+Furthermore, the lower recoil of the 20 gauge allows for extremely quick and accurate follow-up shots.

-However, if you have the financial capability to purchase both, a 20-gauge shotgun is an excellent choice for small game while you can still employ your 12-gauge medium to large game hunting.
+However, if you have the financial bandwith to purchase both, then you will find a 20 gauge shotgun makes an excellent choice for small game when you don't feel like lugging around your heavier 12 all day.

 Self-Defense/Home Defense

-For home defense, it is inadvisable to use rifled slugs as they will typically over penetrate and could hit an innocent bystander in the home or apartment next door.
-Buckshot is what you want loaded in your self-defense shotgun.
+It is inadvisable to use rifled slugs for home defense, as they typically over-penetrate and could hit an innocent bystander in the home or apartment next door.
+Buckshot doesn't eliminate the risk of over-penetration by any means, although it does reduce it.
+That and its uncontested effectiveness at close range are why you want to keep buckshot in your home defense shotgun.

 There is some scholarly debate amongst ballisticians as to which buckshot is the best option for home defense.
-Many swear by #00 buckshot as it is considered the gold standard for self-defense, however other state that #1 or #2 buckshot is more than sufficient for any home defense situation.
+Many swear by 00 buckshot, as it is widely preferred by law enforcement.
+Others assert that #1 or #2 buckshot is more than sufficient for any home defense situation.

-If you’re unfamiliar with buckshot designations, here is a chart explaining the difference.
+If you’re unfamiliar with buckshot designations, take a look at the accompanying chart illustrating their size differences.

-But that brings us to which shotgun would be better for home defense?
-12 vs 20 gauge?
+That brings us to our next question: Which shotgun would be better for home defense: 12 gauge, or 20 gauge?

-Many shooters like the feel of a 12-gauge shotgun for home defense.
-It’s what the military and police use and for some people, that’s all they need to know.
-Others like the lower recoil of 20-gauge shells and feel they are more accurate with this ammo.
+Many shooters prefer the feel of a 12 gauge shotgun for home defense.
+It’s what the military and police use.
+To many, that's all they need to know.
+Others prefer the lower recoil of 20 gauge shells, and feel they're more accurate with this ammo.

-For close range engagements like those in a home, it won’t make much difference which shotgun you choose.
-Both will be more than effective in defending your life and the lives of your friends and/or family members.
+For close-range engagements, it won’t make much difference which shotgun you choose.
+Either would prove more than effective at defending your family's lives.

-Just make sure to load up with a quality buckshot (NOT birdshot or slugs) and you should be more than adequately prepared to take on any threat that enters your home and threatens your life.
+Just make sure to load up with a quality buckshot (not birdshot or slugs) and you should be more than adequately prepared to take on any violent threat that enters your home.

 Ammo and Rifle Cost/Availability

 The beautiful thing about shotguns is their versatility.
-You have so many options, from a single shot, pump action, and even a semi-auto, the world is your oyster when it comes to shotguns.
+You have so many options – including break action, pump action, and semi-automatic – that the world is your oyster when it comes to shotguns.

-Furthermore, entry level pump action models are typically inexpensive compared to most centerfire rifles and handguns.
+Entry level pump-action models are typically inexpensive compared to most centerfire rifles and handguns.
 You can easily pick up a Remington 870 or Mossberg 500 for around $300 new in box at the time of writing.

-However, this does not mean that all shotguns are so affordable.
-If you’re looking to get into sporting clays, skeet, or trap shooting, most competition-ready shotguns will command several thousand dollars.
+This does not mean all shotguns are affordable.
+If you’re looking to get into sporting clays, skeet, or trap shooting, you'll find that most competition-ready shotguns go for fetch several thousand dollars.

-As for variety, you will not lack for options for either gauge.
-However, there are going to be more options for the 12-gauge as it is the most popular gauge in North America due to its versatility.
+You will not lack for options for either gauge.
+However, there are going to be more options for the 12 gauge, as it is the most popular gauge in North America due to its versatility.

 The same is true for ammo cost.
-Although the 20-gauge shells are smaller and require less material for construction, there is very little difference in cost between 12 vs 20 gauge.
+Although the 20 gauge shells are smaller and require less material for production, there is very little difference in cost between 12 vs. 20 gauge.

-Just like for rifle variety, you will find more options when you are purchasing 12-gauge shells as they are the most popular.
-There are still plenty of options for 20-gauge ammunition, just less than 12 gauge.
+You will find more options when you are shopping for 12-gauge shells, as they are far more popular.
+There are still plenty of options for 20 gauge ammunition – just fewer.

 Reloading

-Reloading shotgun shells is something that many reloaders enjoy doing.
+Reloading shotgun shells is something many enjoy doing.
 However, as shotshells are relatively inexpensive, most reloaders do not bother reloading used hulls.

-The cost savings for reloading shotgun shells is so low that only high-volume shooters ever worry about doing it, as it is usually cheaper just to buy new factory shotgun ammo.
+The cost savings for reloading shotgun shells is so low that only high-volume shooters ever do it.
+It is usually cheaper just to buy new factory shotgun ammo.
 However, if you love the idea of optimizing your shotgun ammo, there’s nothing stopping you for loading your own shotshells.

-In their infancy, most firearms could fire a single projectile or multiple as they all had a smooth bore.
+In their infancy, most firearms could fire a single projectile or multiple projectiles, as they all had were smooth bores.
 Early firearms like those used by the settlers of the New World needed this versatility to survive by hunting small birds to deer with the same gun.

-However, with the introducing of rifling during the mid-16th Century, rifles and shotguns became two separate entities with different purposes.
+However, with the introduction of rifling during the mid-16th century, rifles and shotguns became two separate entities with different purposes.

-At this time, shotguns were mostly used for bird hunting but also saw use in law enforcement and protection details.
+At this time shotguns were mostly used for bird hunting, but they also saw use in law enforcement and protection details.

-Did you ever “call shotgun” as a kid when getting into a car?
-This phrase dates back to the Wild West when the person sitting next to a stagecoach driver would carry a shotgun to protect the cargo or passengers from outlaws.
+Did you ever call “shotgun” as a kid when getting into a car?
+This phrase dates back to the Wild West, when the person sitting next to a stagecoach driver would carry a shotgun to defend against outlaws.

 Final Shots: 12 Gauge vs 20 Gauge

-However, just because the 12-gauge can do it all, that doesn’t mean that it’s always the best option.
+However, just because the 12 gauge can do it all doesn’t mean it’s always the best option.

-The 20-gauge shotgun has proven itself to be a capable upland bird gun as it is fast, maneuverable, easy to carry, and packs enough punch to fell pheasants, grouse, and doves without issue.
-At close range, it can also be utilized for turkey, deer, and self-defense with proper loads.
-And it can do all of these things with approximately 33% less recoil than a 12 gauge.
+The 20 gauge shotgun has proven itself to be a capable upland bird gun, as it is fast, maneuverable, easy to carry, and packs enough punch to fell pheasant, grouse, and dove without issue.
+With proper ammo, it can also be utilized for turkey, deer, and self-defense at close range – and it can do all of these things with approximately 33% less recoil than a 12 gauge.

 Ammo Comparisons